Knisley History, Family Crest & Coats of Arms

 The root of the ancient Dalriadan-Scottish name Knisley is the personal name Naos, which is a dialectal form of Aonghus or Angus.
 The Gaelic form of the name is Mac Neis, which is derived from the earlier form Mac Naois; both of these mean son of Angus.
 Thus, the name Knisley is a cognate of MacAngus and MacInnes.

 Early Origins of the Knisley family

 The surname Knisley was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Knisley family

-Another 238 words (17 lines of text) covering the year 1522 is included under the topic Early Knisley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Knisley research.
+Another 103 words (7 lines of text) covering the year 1522 is included under the topic Early Knisley History in all our PDF Extended History products and printed products wherever possible.